-what kind of employment do we offer?
+working for randstad education what kind of employment do we offer?
+5

 reporting and resolving grievances

-complaints investigation
+complaints investigation 6

 workplace health & safety

 safety is everyone's responsibility

 our commitment includes

 office hours

-reas of competency
+areas of competency

 ratios

 There must be at least 2 staff with the children at all times, both inside and outside.

-hild safety policy and procedures ·
+child safety policy and procedures 8

-randstads child safety commitment
+randstads chiid safety commitment c

-care
+purpose

+early childhood & outside school hours care

+schools

 scope

 what are our code of ethics

+child abuse definition

 child safe standards

-mandatory reporting
+mandatory reporting 9

-l unacceptable physical contact
+acceptable (with child's permission) and unacceptable physical contact

-permission)

-unacceptable physical contact (with child unacceptable physical contact
+acceptable physical contact (with child permission)

+unacceptable physical contact 10

-More information related to ensuring th e safety, health and wellbeing of children attending education and care services a
+More information related to ensuring the safety, health and wellbeing of children attending education

-e safety, field i and wellbeing of children attending education and care services a services a

-mappiopriate discipline can be found in ite
+and inappropriate discipline can be found here.
+10

 more information

-reporting and resolving grievances
+reporting and resolving grievances 10

-of a child safety or reportable conduct matter
+procedure if you have been the subject of a child safety or reportable conduct matter 10

-complaints investigation
+complaints investigation 10

+impartiality 10

+confidentiality

 timeliness

-keeping yourself safe at work
+keeping yourself safe at work 11

+supervision

+behaviour management

-social media
+social media 1:

-speak up confidently / whistle blowing
+1

 what to do when you arrive at an Early learning, OSHC centre/service or school for the first time?
+1:

-state & territory child protection training]
+state & territory child protection training

 more support

-manual handling
+manual handling 1.

 safer manual handling of objects

-C

-education

-nrevention is better than a curel
+do not try to manage by yourself!
+12

+infection control 13

+immunisation policy 13

+administration of medications 13

+first aid 13

+first aidif you are certified to perform CPR

+managing food allergy & anaphylaxis in education 1

+skin care & sun protection 1- 14

+·

+footwear

+fire & electrical safety

+training program 15

-uluelines and agency procedures
+guidelines and agency procedures 16

+how will you receive shifts/work.

-casual shifts
+casual shifts 16

+procedure to obtain a casual shift

+when arriving on shift

-on site:
+the following must be carried with you on site: 17

-change of shift times/location/ task whe en you arrive at the facility